Improvised fighting vehicle

-An improvised fighting vehicle is an ad hoc combat vehicle resulting from modified or upgraded civilian or military non-combat vehicle, often constructed and employed by civilian insurgents, terrorists, rebels, guerrillas, partisans, criminal organizations or other forms of non-state militias and irregular armies.
-Such modifications usually consist of grafting improvised armour plating and fixed weapons onto a utility vehicle or pickup truck.
+An improvised fighting vehicle is an ad hoc combat vehicle resulting from modified or upgraded civilian or military non-combat vehicle, often constructed and employed by civilian insurgents, terrorists, rebels, mobsters, guerrillas, partisans, drug cartels, criminal organizations or other forms of non-state militias and irregular armies.
+Such modifications usually consist of grafting improvised armour plating and fixed crew-served weapons such as heavy machine guns or antiaircraft autocannons mounted onto the back of a utility vehicle or pickup truck.

 Various militias and official militaries have improvised such vehicles ever since the introduction of the first automobiles into military service.

-During the early days, the absence of a doctrine for the military use of automobiles or of an industry dedicated to producing them led to a great deal of improvisation in the creation of early armored cars and similar vehicles.
+During the 1910s and 1920s, the absence of a doctrine for the military use of automobiles or of an industry dedicated to producing them led to a great deal of improvisation in the creation of early armored cars and similar vehicles.

-Later, despite the advent of arms industries in many countries, several armies still resorted to using ad hoc contraptions, often in response to unexpected military situations, or as a result of the development of new tactics for which no available vehicle was suitable.
+In the 1930s and 1940s, despite the advent of arms industries producing armored fighting vehicles in many countries, several armies still resorted to using ad hoc contraptions, often in response to unexpected military situations, or as a result of the development of new tactics for which no available vehicle was suitable.

 The construction of improvised fighting vehicles may also reflect a lack of means for the force that uses them.
-This is especially true in developing countries, where various armies and guerrilla forces have used them (e.g. during the Toyota War), as they are more affordable than military-grade combat vehicles.
+This is especially true in developing countries, where various armies and guerrilla forces have used them (e.g. during the Toyota War), as they are more affordable and accessible than military-grade combat vehicles.

 Early use

+Daimler-Guinness Armoured Lorries

 An early improvised fighting vehicle was constructed for the British Army in Dublin during the Easter Rising in 1916.
 It was made from a three-ton Daimler truck commandeered from the Dublin Guinness brewery.
 An armoured body was mounted on the truck, built from the smokeboxes of several steam locomotives.
 The body had loopholes cut in it for riflemen to fire through and was painted with black spots that acted as dummy loopholes to confuse snipers.
 A steel box protected the truck driver and steel plating covered the truck radiator.

 Construction took less than one day at the Great Southern Railways workshop.
 After the rising, the locomotive parts were returned to the railway and the truck returned to its owners.

+Piłsudski's Tank

+Piłsudski's Tank was an improvised armoured car used by the Polish military during the Polish-Ukrainian War.
+It was created on the basis of a truck of unknown brand.